-During our 2018 season, SAM is hosting three special traveling/loaned exhibits.
+During each season, SAM hosts special traveling/loaned exhibitions.
 These limited engagement displays will be located in the Bliss Room.

 Everywhere A Sign